elijahc/cugammadex/docs/r/senior.md

 This month consists of the following breakdown:

-- 1 week at of CT coverage
+- 1 week at of "Pretending"
 - 1-week Senior nights (see senior nights section for details)
 - 1 week Day Jeopardy, “Senior Days”
 - 1 week Night Jeopardy, “Wildcard”